HaneiNeko/Flipper-Watch/README.md

 I used a Arduino Leonardo Micro for microprocessor because he can emulate au mouse and a keybord, and he is very small.

+For the shematic and the footprint, I used Kicad software. because it's a free and open source software, he is very easy to use !

 ### Images

 ![shematic](/Pics/Shematic.png)